Jaílton Paraíba: Career

 In 2012, Jaílton Paraíba joined Chinese club Shanghai Shenxin in the Chinese Super League.
-He scored his first goal against Henan Jinaye on 17 March.
-He displayed impressive speed and dribble during the 3 seasons with the team.
+He scored his first goal against Henan on 17 March.

-On 7 February 2015, Jaílton Paraíba joined Yanbian Changbaishan in the China League One.
+On 7 February 2015, Jaílton Paraíba joined Yanbian Funde in the China League One.
 He helped Yanbian win the 2015 China League One to promote into the Chinese Super League.

 On 26 January 2016, Jaílton Paraíba joined Dalian Transcendence.
-However, he left the team in May 2017 and terminated the contract, as the team did not pay his salary.
+However, he left the team in May 2017 and terminated the contract.

-On 26 August 2017, he moved to Turkish club Gençlerbirliği S.K.
+On 26 August 2017, he moved to Turkish club Gençlerbirliği.

 On 25 August 2019, Tokyo Verdy signed with Jaílton Paraíba.